klaymenr/svnpoller/src/svnpoller/README.txt

 * Fix: Exception caused by error status return from svn command when repository was not updated since last check (thanks to 'Federico' for the patch!).
+* Add: copy-only or delete-only or move-only diff are not attached (thanks to 'Federico' for the patch!).

 0.0.8 (2010-6-20)
 ~~~~~~~~~~~~~~~~~~